Position title: Professor and CALS Associate Dean for Outreach and Extension

 - Biological Systems Engineering

-- Dairy Science Department
+- Animal and Dairy Science Department

 - Milking Research & Instruction Lab

 - Energy Analysis and Policy Program

 - Center for Integrated Ag Systems

 Education and Certificates

 - B.S.
 1980 – Agricultural Engineering, University of Wisconsin-Madison

 - M.S.
 1983 – Agricultural Engineering, University of Wisconsin-Madison